LangleyScott/trackWeather/README.md

 Design - I'm no artist, but with practice the visuals of the site can be improved greatly.

-All  track logo images came from Wikipedia with the execption of the Chicago Street Course logo, which came from https://www.nascarchicago.com/.
+All  track logo images came from Wikipedia.
 The weather data comes from weather.gov.

 I hope you enjoy using trackWeather!